 Both the 70D and the 40D have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the 70D was followed by the Canon 80D.

-So how do things add up?
-Is the Canon 70D better than the Canon 40D or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 70D and the Canon 40D?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 10.1MP) with a 41% higher linear resolution.